-Name of jointly controlled entities Form of business structure Place of establishment/ incorporation and operation Particulars of issued and paid up capital/registered capital Percentage of ownership interest held by the subsidiaries Principal activity Ningbo Herald Metal Products Company Limited# Established PRC Registered capital of US\$280,000 0% (2011: 40%) Manufacture of housewares Ventura Watch AG® Limited liability company Switzerland 1,000 ordinary shares of CHF260 each 55% Distribution of clocks, watches and electronic products
+Name of jointly controlled entities Form of business structure Place of establishment/ incorporation and operation Particulars of issued and paid up capital/ registered capital Percentage of ownership interest held by the subsidiaries Principal activity Ventura Watch AG @ Limited liability company Switzerland 1,000 ordinary shares of CHF260 each 55% Distribution of clocks, watches and electronic products Cleanbiz Asia Limited @ Limited liability company Hong Kong 200 ordinary shares of HK\$1 each 50% Management of a website promoting corporate social responsibility

-- @ In the opinion of the directors, the group does not have the power to govern the financial and operating policies of Ventura Watch AG.
-Accordingly, this investment has been accounted for as a jointly controlled entity. - The group disposed of its entire interest in Ningbo Herald Metal Products Company Limited during the year ended 31 March 2012.
+In the opinion of the directors, the group does not have the power to govern the financial and operating policies of Ventura Watch AG and Cleanbiz Asia Limited.
+Accordingly, these investments have been accounted for as jointly controlled entities.

-Summary financial information on the jointly controlled entities - group's effective interest
+(c) Summary financial information on the jointly controlled entities - group's effective interest